socialstuff-org/socialstuff-org.github.io/usecases/user/login.md

         </td>
         <td>
              <li>
-                if the credentials are valid:
+                if the everything goes right:
                 <ul>
                     <li>
                         if credentials are valid